oilcrest/EmergentMind-nix-config/nixos-installer/README.md

 #FIXME(docs): this needs cleanup and correction to a few things
+#TODO: add info about sops-nix failing to start when rebuilding full config on completely new hosts. nix-config will expect entries for secrets such as u2f that won't exist yet.
+# As part of installation process, the various passwords/keys (other than auto generated age host key) will need to be manually added to the <host>.yaml file.
+# This is unavoidable on new boxes unless you take the time to create and key the secrets file for the host prior to installation

 # Nix Environment Setup for an existing host

-This flake prepares a Nix environment for setting my systems up on a new machine, which allows easier testing and early configuration tweaks.
+This flake prepares a Nix environment for bootstrapping a host on a new machine, which allows easier testing and early configuration tweaks:

 - [Nix Environment Setup for an existing host](#nix-environment-setup-for-an-existing-host)
   - [Why an extra flake?](#why-an-extra-flake)